akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/prepare_crud.md

 One last *Log* component that logs the exchange body (The response of the PUT request) to the server log and you're ready to start your engines again.

 ### The result of our work in this chapter
-In the server log you see the JSON response (shortened):
+In the server log you see the JSON response from Alfresco (shortened):
 ```
 {"entry":
 	-- bla bla